Taking action to find a better balance

 “What am I telling myself about why I have to spend so much time doing X or with X?”

-It’s important you understand the kind of story you’re spinning to yourself about the area or areas of your life or people in your life who are taking up more than their fair share of your time.
+It’s important you understand the story you’re telling yourself about the areas of your life or people who are taking up more than their fair share of your time.

-d.
-The next step is to challenge what you’re saying to yourself (be totally honest!)
+4. The next step is to challenge what you’re saying to yourself.
 Getting someone else to challenge you is better still.
-So, for example, is it really true that unless you stay late at work, you’ll be next in line for redundancy?
-In some organisations the answer might be a genuine yes but in many others, your manager is more likely to want you to put in a productive day’s work and leave on time.
+So, for example, is it really true that unless you put in a minimum 12 hour workday you’ll be next in line for redundancy?
+In a few organisations the answer might be a genuine yes but in many others, your manager is more likely to want you to put in a productive day’s work and then get some downtime.

 Small steps

-e.
-Finally, start doing something with what you discover.
+5. Finally, start doing something with what you discover.
 It doesn’t have to be drastic.
-It’s usually small gradual steps which lead to change.
+It’s generally small gradual steps which lead to change.
 To begin with, try a week of giving something or someone less time and see how it feels.
-And remember to stay aware of any unhelpful or downright misleading beliefs you might have about why you have to put time into something that’s been a drain for you.
+And remember to stay aware of any unhelpful or downright misleading beliefs you might have about why you have to put time into something that’s been sapping you.

 Find out more